Skip to content

 * Designated Reportable Disease

-This is intended as a general guide.
-Consult a health care provider for diagnosis and for recommendations or advice.
-Notify the Leeds, Grenville and Lanark District Health Unit if there is a higher than usual number of cases of any disease.
-To report a case of chickenpox, use the Reportable Disease Form or call a public health nurse or public health inspector on the Infectious Disease team at 1-800-660-5853.
+This information is intended as a general guide.
+Consult a health care provider for diagnosis, recommendations and/or advice.
+Notify the Leeds, Grenville and Lanark District Health Unit if there is a higher than usual number of cases of any disease in your setting.
+Childcare settings and schools are to report to the Health Unit via the Health Unit’s Online Chickenpox Reporting Form.
+Health Care Providers are required to report all cases of chickenpox, using the Reportable Disease Form or by calling a Public Health Nurse or Public Health Inspector on the Infectious Disease Team at 1-800-660-5853.
 This disease is vaccine preventable.

 Contact with blister fluid or saliva of an infected person.